mosaddiqdev/tempo/RESEARCH.md

 This research was conducted as part of the development process for the TEMPO browser extension, applying evidence-based design principles to create an optimal user experience.

 **Conflict of Interest Statement:**
-The authors declare no conflicts of interest in the publication of this research.
+The author declares no conflicts of interest in the publication of this research.

 **Data Availability:**
 All referenced sources are publicly available through their respective publishers and databases.